tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% /tip %}}

-Upload your `docker-compose.yml` in the same way you did it with your `dockerfile`, navigate to the directory where it is located and and then execute the following:
+Upload your `docker-compose.yml` in the same way you did it with your `dockerfile`, navigate to the directory where it is located and then execute the following:

 {{% codeblock %}}
 ```bash